MerginMaps/docs/src/server/administer/index.md

 ---
-description: Custom Mergin Maps server configuration
+description: This administration guide helps you configure and maintain your Mergin Maps CE and Mergin Maps EE effectively.
 ---

 # Administer